yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/date-time-data-types-semantics/type-interval/interval-utilities.md

 {{< tip title="Use the 'strict equals' operator, '==', rather than the native '=', to compare 'interval' values." >}}
 Yugabyte staff members have carefully considered the practical value of the native _interval-interval_ overload of the `=` operator that YSQL inherits from PostgreSQL.

-They believe that the use-cases where the functionality will be useful are rare—and that, rather, a "strict equals" notion, that requires pairwise equality of the individual fields of the [_&#91;mm, dd, ss&#93;_ internal representations](../interval-representation/) of the _interval_ values that are compared, will generally be more valuable.
+They believe that the use-cases where the functionality will be useful are rare—and that, rather, a "strict equals" notion, that requires pairwise equality of the individual fields of the [_\[mm, dd, ss\]_ internal representations](../interval-representation/) of the _interval_ values that are compared, will generally be more valuable.
 {{< /tip >}}

 See the section [Comparing two _interval_ values](../interval-arithmetic/interval-interval-comparison/) for the larger discussion on this topic.